checkly/pulumi-checkly/docs/installation-configuration.md

 ## Installation

-The Checkly provider is available as a package in only in JavaScript and TypeScript (support for other languages is coming soon):
+The Checkly provider is available as JavaScript/TypeScript package (support for other languages is coming soon):

 * JavaScript/TypeScript: [`@checkly/pulumi`](https://www.npmjs.com/package/@checkly/pulumi)